 Technical Stack

-• FastAPI + Jinja — single-file dashboard (PDA theme, inline playback, pipeline stats)
+• FastAPI — modular dashboard (PDA theme, corpus selector, dual evidence cards, inline playback, pipeline stats)

 • faster-whisper (large-v3) — batched GPU transcription with word timestamps